Tom Stannage: Academic career and later life

 As a prominent Australian historian, Stannage was invited by federal Minister for Education, Julie Bishop to attend the Australian History Summit, 2006.
 That same year he was on a panel of five to select The West Australian's 100 most influential people in WA.

-Stannage died in Perth on 4 October 2012 at Sir Charles Gardiner Hospital.
+Stannage died in Perth on 4 October 2012 at Sir Charles Gairdner Hospital.
 He was in a coma after suffering a heart attack eight days earlier.
 He had two children with his wife.
 Chris, a lawyer, and Katie, an orthopaedic surgeon.

 His older sister, Miriam Stannage (1939–2016), was a prominent artist.